trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 ##### Arguments

 - `address: DATA` : The account address to update.
-- `balance: QUANTITY` : The balance value to be set.
+- `balance: QUANTITY` : The balance value, in WEI, to be set.

 ##### Returns